 How long does it take to process an Indefinite Leave to Remain application?

-The service standard for ILR applications is 6 months.
+The standard service for ILR applications is up to 6 months.

 It cost an additional £800 for super priority processing (24 hour) and £500 for priority processing (5 day processing, where eligible).

 Normally, a limited number of SET(LR) applicants can use the super priority service daily.
 If the maximum number of customers has been reached when you are ready to submit and pay, the option for super priority will not be available on your application form.

 When you apply for ILR, you will need to enrol biometrics as part of the application.
 This will be the case even if you might have enrolled biometrics for a previous visa and even if you have previously been issued with a Biometric Residence Permit (BRP).

 When your ILR application is approved, you will be issued with a new BRP.

 Your BRP showing ILR status will normally be issued for 10 years.